Emergency Medicine Residency

 The Emergency Medicine residency at Henry Ford Macomb Hospital (HFMH) is a three-year program of graded responsibility designed to develop residents into mature and responsible emergency medicine specialists capable of providing complete and definitive emergency patient care.

 We have an extraordinarily detailed curriculum manual that defines the goals and objectives of each individual rotation.
 This manual includes reading requirements in reputable textbooks, ACEP policy papers, as well as peer-reviewed journal articles.
-EM Educational Conferences occur weekly and residents are scheduled for courses in the Henry Ford Health System Simulation Center.
+EM Educational Conferences occur weekly and residents are scheduled for quarterly courses in the Henry Ford Health System Simulation Center.
 The program is designed to prepare the resident to achieve clinical expertise in emergency medicine while at the same time gaining a solid academic foundation.
 The graduate will have extensive experience in clinical emergency medicine in order to display competence in treating a wide variety of patients in the emergency department.

 Upon completion of training, the resident will be skilled at recognizing life-threatening emergencies and be an expert at initiating life support measures in a rapid and efficient manner.
 Ultimately, the resident will be able to diagnose, stabilize, and manage any patient presenting to the emergency room with confidence and competence.
 In addition, our residents are exposed to the administrative aspect of Emergency Medicine so they may begin developing the leadership skills necessary to effectively manage an emergency department.